KVanderhill/HalloweenMemGame/README.md

 # Halloween Memory Matching Game
-The Halloween Memory Matching Card Game is a web-based game that tests your memory skills with a fun Halloween twist.
+The Halloween Memory Matching Card Game is a web-based game that tests your memory skills<br>
+with a fun Halloween twist.
 Match pairs of spooky-themed cards to win!
+The game features<br>
-The game features a countdown timer and smooth animations to keep the gameplay engaging.
+a countdown timer and smooth animations to keep the gameplay engaging.

 &nbsp;